 The best time to go to Peru is during the dry season between May to October when it is dry in most parts of the country.
 If you plan on trekking through the Amazon, this is a great time to go as mosquitos are fewer and fauna is abundantly present as they try to stay closer to the river.

-The Peruvian climate is very diverse and the weather is very much dependent on the region.
+The Peruvian climate is very diverse and weather is very much dependent on the region.
 The deserts, jungles, mountain villages, and coastal cities are each under the influence of different natural forces.
-While it rarely rains on Peru’s coast, this region experiences two seasons: summer and winter.
-The summer season runs from December to March with temperatures averaging around 27°C/80°F while winter on the coast is from May to November.
-This time of year can be damp and sometimes chilly with temperatures dropping to 12°C/53°F. The far north enjoys temperatures reaching 35°C/95°F in the summer and has sunshine all year.
+It rarely rains on Peru’s coast, with the summer season running from December to March with temperatures averaging around 27°C/80°F. Winter on the coast is from May to November.
+It can be damp and sometimes chilly with temperatures dropping to 12°C/53°F. The far north enjoys temperatures up to 35°C/95°F in the summer and has sunshine all year.
 The highlands also have two seasons: a dry season and a wet season.
 May to October is considered the dry season with sunny days and cold nights while December to March is the rainy season.
 Peru’s jungle region naturally experiences a tropical climate that is hot and humid.
-Summer in the Amazon is from April to October with temperatures above 30°C (86°F).
-November to March is the rainy season with frequent but short showers and humidity.
+Summer in the Amazon is from April to October with temperatures above 30°C/86°F. November to March is the rainy season with frequent but short showers and humidity.

 Getting There From North America

-The majority of international flights fly into Jorge Chavez International Airport (LIM) in Lima and from there connect onto various other destinations throughout the country.
+The majority of international flights fly into Jorge Chavez International Airport (LIM) in Lima and from there connect to various other destinations throughout the country.

 Major Air Routes from the United States

-In the United States, many airlines have direct flights to Lima from New York, Dallas, Los Angeles, Miami, and Houston.
+In the United States, many airlines have direct flights to Lima from New York (JFK and Newark), Dallas, Los Angeles, Miami, Fort Lauderdale, Atlanta, and Houston.

 Major Air Routes from Canada

-In Canada, Air Canada is the only airline that has direct flights from Toronto.
-Throughout the rest of Canada, travellers will have to connect via the United States or Toronto.
+In Canada, Air Canada offers direct flights from Toronto and Montreal.
+From the rest of Canada, travellers will have to connect via the United States, Toronto, or Montreal.

 Essential Sights in Peru

-The capital and largest city in Peru, Lima is located along the coast in the central part of the country.
-A melting pot of cultures, Lima offers a mixture of European, Andean, African, and Asian influences, which have contributed to Lima being named the “Gastronomical Capital of the Americas.”
-The historic centre of Lima, made up of the districts of Lima and Rimac, was named a UNESCO World Heritage Site in 1988.
-The district houses colonial architecture and many churches that date from as early as the 16th century.
-Lima is also home to the highest concentration of museums in the country making it the hub of Peruvian cultural activity
+Peru's enormous capital city, Lima is located on the coast in the central part of the country.
+It offers a mixture of European, Andean, African, and Asian influences, all of which have contributed to Lima being named the “Gastronomical Capital of the Americas.”
+The historic centre of Lima, made up of the Lima and Rimac districts, was named a UNESCO World Heritage Site in 1988.
+The district houses colonial architecture and many churches dating back as early as the 16th century.
+Lima is also home to the highest concentration of museums in the country, making it the hub of Peruvian cultural activity

-The continent's oldest continuously-inhabited city, Cusco is located in southeastern Peru near the Urubamba Valley of the Andes mountain range and is the gateway to famous Machu Picchu.
-Cusco’s centre retains many pre-Columbian and colonial buildings and was named a UNESCO World Heritage Site in 1983.
-Cusco is designated as the historical capital of Peru and has maintained its unique charm and character that continues to enchant visitors from around the world
+Cusco is the backbone of many short and first-time trips to Peru, with good reason.
+South America's oldest continuously-inhabited city, Cusco is located in southeastern Peru near the Urubamba Valley, high in the Andes.
+The gateway to famous Machu Picchu, Cusco’s centre retains many pre-Columbian and colonial buildings and was named a UNESCO World Heritage Site in 1983.
+Cusco is designated as the historical capital of Peru and has maintained many aspects of its Inca heritage, bringing history to life in modern-day Peru.

 Often referred to as the Lost City of the Incas, Machu Picchu is one of the most impressive historical sites on the planet and one of the New Seven Wonders of the World.
-Constructed during the height of the Inca Empire, the citadel sits on top of a mountain deep in the Urubamba Valley of the Andes Mountains.
-The citadel was never completed before the Spaniards invaded Peru and following the conquest, it disappeared from history and remained hidden until American academic and explorer Hiram Bingham III came across it in 1911 while searching for Vilcabamba.
-The rediscovery set off a frenzy of interest across the world, which has continued to this day.
+Constructed at the height of the Inca Empire, the citadel sits on top of a mountain deep in the Urubamba Valley of the Andes Mountains.
+The citadel was never completed before the Spaniards invaded Peru, and following the conquest, it disappeared from history and remained hidden until American academic and explorer Hiram Bingham III came across it in 1911 while searching for Vilcabamba.
+The rediscovery set off a frenzy of interest across the world, which continues to this day.

 Sacred Valley of the Incas